corowne/lorekeeper/README.md

+One of my friends wanted to use lorekeeper but have the character creation be ranzomized so I made this fork to support that.

 # Lorekeeper

 Lorekeeper is a framework for managing deviantART-based ARPGs/closed species masterlists coded using the Laravel framework.
 In simple terms - you will be able to make a copy of the site, do some minor setup/enter data about your species and game, and it'll provide you with the automation to keep track of your species, players and ARPG submissions.